-Intelligent Transportation Systems are applications that provide an innovative approach to how transportation and traffic are handled on a large scale.
+Intelligent transportation systems (ITS) are applications that provide an innovative approach to how transportation and traffic are handled on a large scale.
 These smart technologies include wireless communications, car navigation, traffic signal regulation, and more.
-As Denver grows, keeping on top of Intelligent Transportation systems is an integral part of ensuring a smooth road through the 21st century as new innovations arise.

-With innovative technology, kiosks will give users a way to reserve OR help drivers who have not planned ahead to find parking faster, reducing both congestion-causing circling and driver frustration.
+With innovative technology, kiosks will give users a way to reserve or help drivers who have not pre-planned to find parking faster, reducing congestion-causing circling and driver frustration.

 Vision Zero is a proven, data-driven approach to reducing transportation-related injuries and saving lives.
-Vision Zero is a goal of working toward the only acceptable number of traffic deaths and serious injuries: zero.
-It originated in Sweden in 1997 and has since been adopted in countries across the globe.
-More recently, cities including New York, Chicago, Boston, San Francisco, Seattle, Portland, and San Diego, have adopted Vision Zero policies.
+Vision Zero is a transportation safety philosophy that was works toward the only acceptable number of traffic deaths and serious injuries: zero.

-Implementing and supporting programs that reduce Vehicle Miles Traveled (VMT) and Single Occupancy Vehicle (SOV) trips made by all residents, employees, and visitors to Denver.
+Implement and support programs that reduce Vehicle Miles Traveled (VMT) and Single Occupancy Vehicle (SOV) trips made by all residents, employees, and visitors to Denver.

 "In December 2015, we launched our Smart City Challenge, asking mid-sized cities across America to develop ideas for an integrated, first-of-its-kind smart transportation system that would use data, applications, and technology to help people and goods move more quickly, cheaply, and efficiently."